pirayeh/paginationRecyclerView/README.md

 });
 ```

-✅See Project Sample for better understanding.
+👀 See sample to better understanding.